 Retreats are designed to provide an atmosphere and environment for adolescents that are conducive to the kind of reflection and self-examination that can result in movement toward a deeper relationship with Christ.
-Spiritus is a 12-hour retreat experience that focuses greatly on the role of the Holy Spirit in our lives.
+Spiritus is a 8-hour retreat experience that focuses greatly on the role of the Holy Spirit in our lives.
 This time away from one’s busy schedule is an excellent opportunity to reflect on how we welcome God into our lives.
 With the leadership of their peers and select adult advisors, retreatants are challenged to examine their relationships with Jesus, others, and ourselves.
 It focuses on helping participants to ask and live the questions of our Roman Catholic Faith.
-While the retreat is an integral part of the Saint Anne Confirmation preparation process, any high school student, sophomore year or older, is welcome to attend.

 Length of Term/Expectations:

-Spiritus is a 12-hour retreat held on Sundays; from 8:30 a.m. to 8:00 p.m.
+Spiritus is a 8-hour retreat held on Sundays; from 8:30 a.m. to 4:30 p.m.
 Retreats are typically scheduled once in late January, and once in late February.
 Adults should attend one two-hour briefing meeting prior to the retreat for training and explanation of their role during the weekend.